luigicaputi/luigicaputi.github.io/_pages/about.md

 <a href="https://jademaster.xyz/TACT25.html"> Transactions in Category Theory 2025</a>, University of Strathclyde - Glasgow (hybrid), June 2nd, 2025

 <a href="https://sites.google.com/view/arrangement-days-in-osaka/"> Arrangement Days in Osaka</a>, Osaka, March 24-26, 2025

-From February 2025 to May 2025 I was vising the department of mathematics of <a href="https://www.sci.fukuoka-u.ac.jp/en/index.html"> Fukuoka University</a>.

 <a href="https://umi.dm.unibo.it/jm-umi-ams/social-events/"> AMS-UMI 2nd Joint Meeting</a>, Special session B16 <a href="https://sites.google.com/cimat.mx/umi-ams-discrete-alg-top/inicio?authuser=0"> Discrete and Combinatorial